gse06026/HKT_MS_Obitus/README.md

 To conceptually replicate this agent:

 1. Create an Azure AI Hub and an associated Azure OpenAI resource (deploying the desired model).
-2. In Azure AI Studio, create a new Agent project.
+2. In Azure AI Foundry, create a new Agent project.
 3.  **Knowledge Setup:**
     *   Prepare knowledge documents (like those in the `knowledge_files` folder of this repository). **Ensure all sensitive information is removed/anonymized.**
     *   Upload these documents via the Data sources -> `files` option to create a searchable index.